What Are the 2023 Canadian Lipid Guidelines?

 Recommendations for Different Cardiovascular Risk Profiles

-- Young Adults (20-39 years): Initial screening recommended, especially if there is a family history of heart disease.
-If initial levels are normal, recheck every 5 years.
+- Young adults (20-39): get an initial screening, especially with a family history of heart disease.
+If levels are normal, recheck every 5 years.

-- Fasting vs. Non-Fasting: Follow your healthcare provider’s advice on whether to fast before the test; fasting can influence triglyceride levels.
+- Follow your provider's advice on fasting.
+Fasting can affect triglyceride levels.

-- Consistent Timing: Schedule tests at the same time of day for consistent results.
+- Test at the same time of day for consistent comparisons.

-- Follow-Up Appointments: Regularly meet with your healthcare provider to discuss test results and adjust treatments as needed.
+- Meet with your provider to discuss results and adjust treatment.

 The cost of testing is usually covered for those with provincial insurance such as OHIP.
 The metabolic panel we offer at TeleTest includes lipid panel as well as testing for lipoprotein A for a more comprehensive view of your metabolic health.